openid/fapi/fapi-2_0-security-profile.md

 Implementers need to consider the confidentiality of the authorization response critical when designing their systems, in particular when this security profile is used in other contexts, e.g., mobile applications.

+### User Context

+Attackers might be able to trick users into consenting to a flow that they did not intend to consent to.
+This can happen, for example, if a phishing website starts an authorization flow using an attacker-controlled client ID and credentials.
+Alternatively, to confuse the user, a malicious client might start an authorization flow at a moment when a user expected to start an authorization flow with a different, non-malicious client.

+Authorization servers therefore should provide the user with all necessary information to make an informed decision about whether to consent to the authorization request, including the identity of the client and the scope of the authorization.

+On the client's side, an authorization code flow should not be initiated without the End-User's explicit or implicit consent, thereby enabling the End-User to be aware of the context in which a flow was started.
+This process should be protected against CSRF attacks, i.e., an attacker must not be able to initiate an authorization flow on a third-party website by sending a request to that website.

 # Privacy considerations